 Jessica created history in 2014 becoming the first woman to win two events (K1 & C1) at the U23 World Championships in Penrith, NSW and at the World Championships in the USA.
 Jessica won a bronze medal at the Rio de Janeiro 2016 Olympic Games and most recently, she became World Champion for the 2nd time in the K1 event, in October 2017.

-Holding the under 6’s record in shot put at Little Athletics, she began to show promise as a middle and long distance runner at the age of 10 and moved her focus.
-Watching the Barelona Olympics inspired her, and she decided that she wanted to one day compete for Australia.
+Holding the under 6’s record in shot put at Little Athletics, Eloise began to show promise as a middle and long distance runner at the age of 10 and moved her focus.
+Watching the Barcelona Olympics inspired her, and she decided that she wanted to one day compete for Australia.

 Eloise is a founding Director of the Love Mercy Foundation which exists to see Northern Ugandans live an empowered life, free to claim their basic human rights to a secure food supply, income, education, health, and equality, through sustainable development projects.